Bill Cullen: TV career

 Network: Let's go with Bill Cullen.

-That's almost exactly how NBC picked the host of Hot Potato.
+That's almost exactly how NBC picked the host of Hot Potato."

-Cullen appeared as a celebrity guest on many other game shows, including I've Got a Secret, What's My Line?, To Tell the Truth, Personality, The Cross-Wits, Password, Password Plus, Match Game, Tattletales (with his wife Ann), Break the Bank, Shoot for the Stars, and all of the pre-$100,000 versions of Pyramid.
+Cullen appeared as a celebrity guest on many other game shows, including I've Got a Secret, What's My Line?, To Tell the Truth, Personality, The Cross-Wits, Password, Password Plus, Match Game, Tattletales (with his wife Ann), Break the Bank, Shoot for the Stars, and all of the versions of Pyramid (excluding the $50,000 and $100,000 versions).
 Cullen hosted a number of pilots for his close friend, quiz producer Bob Stewart, who created The Price Is Right, Truth, and Password for Goodson-Todman and Pyramid for his own company.
 Cullen thus became the only person to host each of these formats on a full- or part-time basis.
 He also appeared as a panelist on game shows hosted by his favorite understudy, Bob Eubanks, including Trivia Trap, Rhyme and Reason, and All Star Secrets, and he made guest appearances with Eubanks on Family Feud.

 In 1982, Cullen made an appearance on The Price Is Right to promote his new game show, Child's Play.
 It was the only time he ever appeared on the revival of The Price Is Right, but no mention was made of his role as the show's original host.

 Achievements

 Cullen did color commentary on college football games early in his career, and also broadcast track and field on NBC.
 On I've Got A Secret, producers Mark Goodson and Bill Todman and host Garry Moore quickly learned to never start the questioning with Cullen if the guest's secret was anything sports-related or mechanical, because chances were good that he would guess it immediately.

 During his television career, Cullen was nominated three times for Emmy Awards; his only win was a Primetime Emmy for hosting Three On A Match (1973).
 He was later nominated for Daytime Emmys for his work on Blockbusters (1982) and Hot Potato (1985).

 Throughout his entire career in radio and television, Cullen hosted more than 25,000 individual episodes of radio and television shows.
+With over 20 unique game shows to his credit (a milestone matched only by Wink Martindale), Cullen hosted more unique game show formats than any other host.